teambit/bit/scopes/workspace/variants/variants.docs.md

 }
 ```

-### Set rule with root directory
+### Select a rule set by directory

-To select using a directory path, use the relative path to the components' common directory.
-For example:
+To select a set using a directory path, use the relative path to the components' parent directory.
+In the following example, all components under the `components/utility-functions` directory
+(and any sub-directories) will be included in this set:

 ```json
 "teambit.workspace/variants": {